Erabior/ShortFused/README.md

 Description:
 This mod makes the AI Engineers stop practically ontop of fuses in grade instead of 20 meters away.
-It also reduces the distance that a new fuse will replace an existing fuse.

 Installation:
 1) Install the latest version of BepInEx